Blog

 The life-saving reason why medical annotation company Centaur Labs wants us all to start analyzing medical images

 Only one student managed to give an estimate that was closer to the true value than the group median.
-The experiment became a classic example of the wisdom of crowds – where the average answer obtained from a group of individuals tends to be more accurate than the individuals themselves.
+The experiment became a classic example of the wisdom of crowds, where the average answer obtained from a group of individuals tends to be more accurate than the answers of the individuals themselves.

-Erik Duhaime, Co-Founder and CEO of medical data labeling company, Centaur Labs, knew the experiment.
+Erik Duhaime, Co-Founder and CEO of medical data labeling company Centaur.ai, knew the experiment.
 But when he studied it again during his PhD at the MIT Center for Collective Intelligence, he saw another potential use.
-At the Center, researchers look at how humans and computers can be better connected to become more powerful.
+At the center, researchers look at how humans and computers can be better connected to become more powerful.

 Read the full article at AIMed »